 Ben was all in.

-Just like October’s ‘Buy Nothing New’ campaign raises awareness of mindless consumption and it’s impact on the environment, The Plastic-Free July campaign raises awareness of how single-use disposable plastic dominates our lives and why this is bad for the planet.
+Just like October’s ‘Buy Nothing New’ campaign which raises awareness of mindless consumption and it’s impact on the environment, The Plastic-Free July campaign raises awareness of how single-use disposable plastic dominates our lives and why this is bad for the planet.

 The point of this challenge is to become more conscious of our plastic consumption, facilitate discussions and put the idea into practice.
 By signing up, you are opting to do something about our plastic problem.